BVLOS (Beyond Visual Line of Sight) operations method presents a huge opportunity for the drone industry.

 The ongoing global pandemic has brought the medium to long-term arrival of BVLOS operations onto our doorsteps today.

-However, aviation regulators are still grappling with how to enable commercial BVLOS drone flights under their watchful eye.
+However, aviation regulators are still grappling with how to enable commercial BVLOS drone flights under their watchful eyes.

 This is a major regulatory hurdle.
 While most observers understand that it is simply a matter of time until BVLOS drone operations are an everyday sight all over the world, it will not happen magically.

 For example, the US Federal Aviation Administration (FAA) regulation is very strict and conservative, and for a good reason.
 Actually, all around the world, Civil Aviation Authorities require that drones must always be flown within the pilot’s visual line of sight.
 Without proper approval, flying BVLOS operations where drones fly long distances is only allowed with special approvals like Part 107 waivers issued under the Federal Aviation Administration (FAA).
 So, it is not enough to simply own a drone with advanced flying, planning, and environmental awareness capabilities.
 You will have to actively address very specific BVLOS safety requirements in a new or upgraded unmanned aerial system.

 Safely operating and monitoring unmanned aerial systems while transmitting valuable data in real-time are considered to be the fundamental challenges to BVLOS operations in civilian airspace.

 Drone communication is powered by multi-layer connectivity enhancements.
 But the industry still does not have a perfect, hybrid drone connectivity model, and regulators know this.
 BVLOS certification will not be granted by regulators if the drone has communication failures.

 Every communication technology has its pros and cons.
 The biggest con of most communication technology, is it lacks the capability to connect to all services causing communication failure.
-The solution is to create a robust communications net around BVLOS flights is to use bonding technology, which seeks to connect every available link in the area to improve communication survivability.
+The solution is to create a robust communications net around BVLOS flights is to use bonding technology, which seeks to connect every available link and wan services in the area to improve communication survivability.

 The BVLOS drone operation challenges